Louisiana Philharmonic Orchestra

 New Orleans Opera Association

-Artistic Director Robert Lyall promises a “blockbuster season” in 2015-16, as he leads the organization in presenting opera of the highest musical and artistic caliber.
+General and Artistic Director Robert Lyall again leads the association in presenting opera of the highest musical and artistic caliber, drawing heavily on Louisiana’s abundant artistic talent.

 New Orleans Ballet Association